Sigmmma/c20/src/content/general/command-line/readme.md

 # Command Prompt
 ## Opening
-Much like an Explorer window, Command Prompt always has a _current directory_.
+Much like an Explorer window, Command Prompt always has a _current directory_ (also called _working directory_).
 For most purposes you'll want the current directory to be one of your mod tools installations, where `tool.exe` is found.
 The easiest way to open Command Prompt this way is to navigate to your mod tools installation in Explorer ([Steam can do it](~mod-tools#installation)) and type `cmd` into the navigation bar.
 Alternatively, some modders copy `C:\Windows\System32\cmd.exe` into their mod tools directory and launch it from there.
 You can confirm that the correct current directory is shown at the start of the prompt line.

+{% figure src="explorer.jpg" alt="Explorer's location bar selected" inline=true %}
+Replace this text with `cmd` and hit {% key "Enter" /%} to launch Command Prompt.
+{% /figure %}

 ## Running programs
 Commands are entered in the form `<program> <arguments>`.
 Command Prompt will first look in the current directory for the program you want to run, and the `.exe` extension is optional.
 To run [Tool](~mod-tools#tools-overview) commands, type them into the prompt and hit {% key "Enter" /%}.
 For example, to build the tutorial map for H1: